No choice but to assert its place: the history of the university’s smallest faculty

 The nineteenth century also saw innovations within theology itself.
 The influence of the Enlightenment’s philosophical rationalism gradually gave way to the positivist thinking of the natural and historical sciences; and this shift favored a liberal Protestant theology that placed high value not only on reason but also on empirical evidence.

 These European developments were nevertheless adopted quite late in Basel.
 Even when the University Act of 1866 provided for not three but five academic chairs in philosophy, none of the initial four professors holding positions represented a reformist direction.
 This outcome motivated the Association for Church Reform to submit a petition in 1867 to Basel’s Lesser Council, critically addressing the faculty’s one-sided focus.
 The primary demand was for a more rigorously scientific approach, similar to what had already taken root in Bern and Zurich.
 The debate leveraged not only international standards but also local conditions: one key argument was the evidence that Basel’s antiquated doctrinal tradition was now clearly opposed to the form of faith prevalent among large segments of the population, marked by openness to natural scientific knowledge.
-Basel authorities responded positively to this appeal; there was concern that the university would become increasingly isolated and lose its students if this new orientation was not represented in the city.
+Basel authorities responded positively to this appeal; there was concern that the university would become increasingly isolated and lose its students if this new orientation were not represented in the city.
 In appointing a fifth professor, however, the government resisted pressure from the association in appointing Franz Overbeck from Jena, in 1870, who had hitherto been known primarily for his historical-critical research.
 Within a year, Overbeck was promoted from extraordinary professor to full professor for New Testament exegesis and early church history.

 The reformers soon saw their fears confirmed, as Overbeck made no efforts to meet their expectations.
 Instead, in his 1873 publication Ueber die Christlichkeit unserer heutigen Theologie (On the Christianity of our present theology), he sharply criticized liberal Protestantism and fundamentally questioned the possibility of reconciling Christianity with modernity.
 This put him at odds with his role as an academic teacher and educator of prospective pastors, which is particularly evident in his Selbstbekenntnissen (Self-confessions): “I did not teach what I believed, that is, what I wished to teach, but what I considered appropriate, that is, what I deemed my so-called duty.”